-#5 Updated by Twan van Noije about 4 years ago
+#5 Updated by Twan van Noije over 4 years ago

 TM5 now reads the latest version of the CEDS anthropogenic emissions of ozone and aerosol precursors (release date 18 May 2017).
 Differences in global emission amounts compared to the previous release are very small, except for VOC species.
 I have verified that the differences in emission totals applied in TM5 are within numerical precision the same as the differences calculated directly from the CEDS data sets.
 The model now also uses methane emissions from CEDS, which so far have only been provided for the period 1970-2014.

-#6 Updated by Twan van Noije almost 4 years ago
+#6 Updated by Twan van Noije about 4 years ago

 CEDS anthropogenic methane emissions for the period before 1970 have recently become available at 10-year intervals, starting in 1850.
 So the years provided are 1850, 1860, ..., 1960, 1970, and yearly from then on.